qiaoning-zhang/qiaoning-zhang.github.io/_projects/1_project.md

 To answer these research questions, we began by compiling a comprehensive list of healthcare robot features from the existing literature.
 Next, we crafted a survey grounded in the Kano model.
 The Kano model classifies user preferences into five categories, shedding light on how features influence user satisfaction and, ultimately, acceptance.
 These categories are:
 - **Must-be** features: Features customers expect and are taken for granted.
 Their presence does not lead to customer satisfaction, but their absence leads to dissatisfaction.
     - Example: brakes on a car.
 - **One-dimensional** features: Features that result in satisfaction when fulfilled and dissatisfaction when not fulfilled.
-E.g., fuel efficiency in a car.
+    - Example: fuel efficiency in a car.
 - **Attractive** features: Features that lead to satisfaction when present but do not cause dissatisfaction when absent.
-E.g., built-in massage chair in a car.
+    - Example: built-in massage chair in a car.
 - **Indifferent** features: Features that have minimal impact on user satisfaction, offering little benefit or drawback.
-E.g., the color of a screw used in a car.
+    - Example: the color of a screw used in a car.
 - **Reverse** features: Features that cause dissatisfaction when included in a product.
-E.g., a very complicated user manual in a car.
+    - Example: a very complicated user manual in a car.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">